Critical point (mathematics)

+More specifically, when dealing with functions of a real variable, a critical point is a point in the domain of the function where the function derivative is equal to zero (also known as a stationary point) or where the function is not differentiable.
+Similarly, when dealing with complex variables, a critical point is a point in the function's domain where its derivative is equal to zero (or the function is not holomorphic).
+Likewise, for a function of several real variables, a critical point is a value in its domain where the gradient norm is equal to zero (or undefined).

 This sort of definition extends to differentiable maps between $\R^m$ and $\R^n,$ a critical point being, in this case, a point where the rank of the Jacobian matrix is not maximal.
 It extends further to differentiable maps between differentiable manifolds, as the points where the rank of the Jacobian matrix decreases.
 In this case, critical points are also called bifurcation points.